google/cpp-async-rpc/README.md

 ## What's still missing?

- * Bug fixes (at this point it's alpha quality and unstable).
+ * Discover and fix all the bugs.

  * An actual port to the ESP32 (which will likely involve some [VFS](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/storage/vfs.html).